Goldstone bosons across thermal phase transitions: Goldstone's theorem for QFTs

 Since Eq.~\eqref{SSB_damping} reproduces the well-known spectral consequences of Goldstone's theorem at $T=0$, an important question is whether one can use this constraint to infer additional information about the Goldstone mode for $T>0$.
 In Ref.~\cite{Bros:1996kd} the authors observed that in this case Eq.~\eqref{SSB_damping} can be rewritten as follows

 which makes use of the fact that the normalisation condition for $\alpha(t)$ and definition of $g_{R}(\vec{x})$ imply $\tilde{\alpha}(0)=1$ and $\int \frac{d^{3}\vec{p}}{(2\pi)^{3}}\tilde{g}(\vec{p})=1$, respectively.
-Technically, Eq.~\eqref{SSBq} generalises the relation derived in Ref.~\cite{Bros:1996kd}, since there the authors made the specific choice $\tilde{\alpha}(\omega)= e^{-\lambda^{2}\omega^{2}/2}$ for the temporal function, and hence $\lambda =\delta R$.
+Technically, Eq.~\eqref{SSBq} generalises the relation derived in Ref.~\cite{Bros:1996kd}, since there the authors made the specific choice $\tilde{\alpha}(\omega)= e^{-\lambda^{2}\omega^{2}/2}$ for the temporal function, which is consistent with our regularisation when $\lambda =\delta R$.
 By writing Eq.~\eqref{SSB_damping} in this way, this emphasises a crucial property \begin{theorem} Whether a symmetry is spontaneously broken $(q\neq 0)$ or restored $(q=0)$ at finite temperature depends on the properties of the thermal spectral density $D^{(+)}_{\beta}(\vec{x},s)$. \end{theorem} This confirms the physically intuitive picture that the non-perturbative dynamics of the thermal medium are responsible for whether continuous symmetries persist or are screened when $T>0$. \\

 Under the condition that $D_{\beta}^{(+)}(\vec{x},s)$ decreases monotonically in $|\vec{x}|$, and defines a measure in $s$, as it does at zero temperature\footnote{For $D_{\beta}^{(+)}(\vec{x},s)$ to define a measure this requires that it must be well defined when integrated with any continuous function of $s$.
 At zero temperature, this follows from the states having a positive Hilbert space norm~\cite{Bogolyubov:1990kw}.}, in Ref.~\cite{Bros:1996kd} the authors were able to further prove that as long as $D_{\beta}^{(+)}(\vec{x},s)$ does not vanish for asymptotically large $|\vec{x}|$, it must contain a discrete contribution of the form $D^{(+)}_{\beta}(\vec{x})\delta(s)$ when $q \neq 0$, and hence has the following decomposition\footnote{The pre-factors of $i$ arise from the definition $\delta A = i[Q,A]$.}